 Top tip

-Start offering 'remote days' as a perk, where employees can work from home a certain number of days per month.
+Introduce remote working as an employee benefit, allowing staff to work from home a certain number of days per month.
 This can help you gauge how well your team handles remote work and make you more attractive to potential candidates.

 The importance of cultural fit cannot be underestimated, as a harmonious work environment contributes significantly to overall productivity and morale.
-Addressing geographic constraints by offering remote work options or relocation packages can also help broaden the talent pool.
+Addressing geographic constraints by offering remote work options or relocation packages can also help broaden the talent pool and improve recruitment success.

-By acknowledging and proactively tackling these challenges, financial organisations can enhance their hiring processes, secure top-tier talent, and maintain a competitive edge in the industry.
+By acknowledging and proactively addressing these recruitment challenges, financial organisations can enhance their hiring processes, secure top-tier talent, and maintain a competitive edge in the industry.
 It's a dynamic landscape, but with the right strategies, success is well within reach.